vitorhugo1207/Sys-Vacina/README.md

 # Sys-Vacina
-A aplication for vaccination control.
+A aplication for vaccination control, a task purpose by Laboratório Sodré (Lins).